Jan-Stepien/movie_recruitment/README.md

 # MovieBrowser

-This app is a part of recruitment task for a Flutter Developer position at Droids On Roids.
+This app is a part of recruitment task for a Flutter Developer position.
 It allows users to browse movie database and look for some interesting financial statistics.
 It uses The Movie Database API as a source of data about movies, its documentation is available [here](https://developers.themoviedb.org/3/getting-started/introduction).

 ## Recruitment task